scott-mescudi/carbon/README.md

-# Carbon - A Lightweight In-Memory Cache for High Throughput
+# Carbon - A Simple In-Memory Cache for High Throughput

 [![Go Reference](https://pkg.go.dev/badge//github.com/scott-mescudi/carbon/.svg)](https://pkg.go.dev//github.com/scott-mescudi/carbon/)

 **Carbon** is a lightweight, high-performance in-memory cache library for Go, designed to meet the demands of APIs requiring fast and efficient data caching.
-I created Carbon as an alternative to Redis when it proved too slow for some of my APIs and when managing invalidation in a `sync.Map` became overly complex.

 At its core, Carbon leverages a thread-safe `sync.Map` to ensure simplicity and reliability.
 The cache operates locally, meaning only the application instance that initialized it can access the data, ensuring isolation and high performance.

+> **⚠ Disclaimer:**
+> **Carbon** was designed as a quick and simple caching solution for hackathons, prototypes, and non-critical applications.
+It is **not recommended for production use**, as it lacks advanced features like distributed caching, data replication, and fault tolerance.

+---

 ### Key Invalidation
 Carbon provides two efficient mechanisms for invalidating expired keys: